1. Gautama Buddha was born in __________.

 Explanation: Buddhism transformed Indian society, art, and thought.

-92. Buddhist emphasis on non-violence influenced:
+92. Buddhist emphasis on non-violence influenced__________.

 A) Mahatma Gandhi’s philosophy